Find the answers to our most frequently asked questions

 This practice focuses on the defense of US and international law firms in high stakes civil litigation, focusing particularly on malpractice claims.
 Additional areas of relevant work may include bankruptcy and fraud claims.

 This is an industry section covering all strands of legal services carried out for clients involved in the Leisure industry, ranging from ranging from hotels and amusement parks to casinos.
 The key strands of legal advice related to real estate, employment and OSHA, corporate/commercial matters and financing.

 Life sciences focuses on the commercialisation of life sciences products (pharmaceuticals, medical devices and biotechnology programs etc).
 IP issues dominate as large pharmaceuticals seek to obtain innovative, impending blockbuster drugs from biotechs and other pharmaceutical companies.
 Also includes the licensing and acquisition of new products from other sources (often smaller biotechs to larger suppliers).

 This chapter includes advice on FDA issues and the increased focus on drug and device safety, which also appears in Healthcare.
-Litigation cenetring on claims of product liability can be seen in the National Products Liability chapter of Chambers USA.
+Litigation centring on claims of product liability can be seen in the Nationwide Products Liability chapter of Chambers USA.

 Litigation: White-Collar Crime & Government Investigations